 Potential receiving environment – The range of environments (ecosystem or habitat, including other organisms) which are likely to come in contact with a released organism due to the conditions of the release or the specific ecological behaviour of the organism.
 (Adapted from UNEP, 1995, International Technical Guidelines for Safety in Biotechnology, www.unep.org/biosafety/Documents/Techguidelines.pdf) [back to the text]

-Protection goal –Defined and valued environmental outcomes that guide the formulation of strategies for the management of activities that may affect the environment. [back to the text]
+Protection goal –Defined and valued environmental outcomes that guide the formulation of strategies for the management of activities that may affect the environment [and consider the social and economic aspects of each country or region].. [back to the text]

 Re-transformation – Use of modern biotechnology, as defined in the Protocol, to produce an LMO where the recipient organism is already an LMO. [back to the text]